 STAY SAFE — FREESTANDING OVERHEAD STORAGE

-The answer is right in front of you: a system that doesn’t attach to your ceiling at all.
+The safest alternative doesn’t attach to your ceiling at all

 Meet ARackAbove — the only overhead storage that stands on its own four feet.